gurumarv/hng_boilerplate_node_web/README.md

 ## Overview

-The HNG API boilerplate is a template for Node.js stacks that shows simple, secure and efficient ways of achieving common things that one tends to need for a Node.js API.
+The HNG API boilerplate is a template for Node.js/TypeScript stacks that shows simple, secure and efficient ways of developing a Node.js/TypeScript API.

 ## Folder Structure